NereidaRondon/NereidaRondon/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)...
 I am Nereida Rondon, frontend developer.
 ======================================================================================================================================
+🏁 I have completed:

+    ✨Shecodes' Intro to Coding workshop...
+April 2022 ✨Promineo Tech's 18-week Frontend Dev Bootcamp with Florida SouthWestern State College...
+October 2022

 🌼 I’m currently expanding my knowledge and skills in Software Development with:

-    ✨Promineo Tech's Frontend Dev Bootcamp with Florida SouthWestern State College, ✨Meta's Front-End Developer Professional Certificate on Coursera, and ✨Shecodes' Frontend Dev workshop.
+    ✨Meta's Front-End Developer Professional Certificate on Coursera

+🔮 What's next?

+    ✨Harvard's CS50 on edEx 🧠
+    ✨Contribute to open source projects
+    ✨Want to learn React Native
+    ✨Want to learn Tailwind CSS

-* 🌍  I'm based in ☀ Florida
+* 🌍  I'm based in 🌞 Florida
 * 🖥️  See my work on [My Portfolio](http://NereidaRondon.com) website
 * ✉️  You can contact me at [Nereida.Rondon5@gmail.com](mailto:Nereida.Rondon5@gmail.com)
-* 🚀  I'm currently working on a [To-Do list app](http://clicklist.netlify.app) for my Bootcamp
+* 🚀  I'm currently working on a website for a local small business
-* 🧠  I'm learning about Testing and Git Version Control
-* 🛸  Up next will be APIs and React.js
 * 🤝  I'm open to collaborating on any JavaScript Projects and I'm looking to contribute to open source projects